onur-CK/pp1reviews/README.md

 ![css-validator](https://github.com/onur-CK/pp1reviews/assets/118271710/312014ac-c9a9-4ba5-8d86-9c0a1485950a)

    - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through the lighthouse in dev tools.

  - Unfixed Bugs
    - No unfixed bugs

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    -Repository settings.
+    - Repository settings.
-    -Go to settings and click pages section.
+    - Go to settings and click pages section.
-    -Click branch menu and select main and save.
+    - Click branch menu and select main and save.

 The live link can be found here [Product Reviews](https://onur-ck.github.io/pp1reviews/)